 - The discovery of multiple wills

-In California, many probate proceedings take between six and 12 months.
-At The Law Offices of Daniel Hunt, we represent our clients throughout the entire probate process according to California probate law and the wishes of the decedent.
+In California, many probate proceedings take between 9 and 18 months.
+At The Law Offices of Daniel Hunt, we represent our clients throughout the entire probate process according to California Probate Law and the wishes of the decedent.
 We help clients navigate all of the following probate administration tasks.

-The first step in the California probate process is to file the deceased person's will with the appropriate California probate court.
-Our attorneys can help file the will and petition the probate court to appoint the personal representative designated in the will.
-If the deceased individual did not name a personal representative, the probate court will appoint one.
-In some instances, the probate court will appoint one of our attorneys as the personal representative.
-If not, we can assist the appointed personal representative in notifying the creditors and the beneficiaries of the estate.
+The first step in the California probate process is to file the deceased person's will with the appropriate California Probate Court.
+Our attorneys can help file the will and petition the Probate Court to appoint the personal representative designated in the will.
+If the deceased individual did not name a personal representative because the will did not specify a person, that person is pre-deceased, or the decedent had no will, then an individual may seek to be appointed by the Probate Court.
+We can assist the proposed personal representative in the mandatory noticing to the creditors and the beneficiaries of the estate.

-After filing the will, the administrator should gather all of the essential records and accounts.
-This aspect of the probate process can take time as some assets are challenging to find, especially when the deceased did not keep thorough records.
-After gathering all relevant documents, the administrator should pay creditors who have a claim to the estate.
-Some assets transfer automatically to beneficiaries.
+After being appointed, the personal representative is required to gather all of the essential records and accounts.
+This aspect of the probate process can take time, as some assets are challenging to find - especially when the deceased did not keep thorough records.

-After the personal representative files the will, interested parties can challenge the will.
+After the proposed personal representative files the probate petition, interested parties may challenge the petition.
 Interested parties include heirs of the deceased, creditors of the estate, and beneficiaries named in the testator's will.
-When the testator uses a computer program or a will template found on the internet, the will may be susceptible to a challenge.
-In addition to challenging a will due to lack of proper execution, interested parties can also challenge the will based on the following:
+There are various reasons that an estate may be susceptible to a challenge.
+Here are a few of the reasons interested parties may challenge a will:

 - The testator engaged in fraud when creating the will